 How Long Will Recovery Take?

-To alleviate the initial discomfort caused by surgery, Dr. Fusi and Dr. Craig will prescribe medication to manage pain and a surgical bra after the first few days.
-Approximately one or two weeks after your surgery your stitches will be removed, however Dr. Fusi and Dr. Craig will advise you to limit certain activities that hinder healing.
+To alleviate the initial discomfort caused by surgery, Drs.
+Fusi and Craig will prescribe medication to manage pain and a surgical bra after the first few days.
+Approximately one or two weeks after your surgery your stitches will be removed, however our doctors will advise you to limit certain activities that hinder healing.

-For more information about how a breast reduction can improve your self- image and alleviate discomfort, contact our Connecticut office at 203-458-4444, or our Houston office at 713-346-9909, to schedule your consultation.
+For more information about how a breast reduction can improve your self- image and alleviate discomfort, contact our Guilford, CT office at 203-458-4444, or our Houston, TX office at 713-346-9909, to schedule your consultation.